+ARMED SERVICES BOARD OF CONTRACT APPEALS

+Appear of

-ARMED SERVICES BOARD OF CONTRACT APPEALS Appeal of) • Capy Machine Shop, Inc.) ASBCA No. 59133 Under Contract No. SPE4A7-13-M-D099) APPEARANCE FOR THE APPELLANT: Mr. Salvatore Capacchione President APPEARANCES FOR THE GOVERNME ENT: Daniel K. Poling, Esq.
+Capy Machine Shop, Inc. ASBCA No. 59085

+Under Contract No. SPE4A6-13-M-S227)

+APPEARANCE FOR THE APPELLANT: Mr. Salvatore Capacchione President

+APPEARANCES FOR THE GOVERNMENT: Daniel K. Poling, Esq.
 DLA Chief Trial Attorney Edward R. Murray, Esq.
 Adrienne D. Bolton, Esq.
+Trial Attorneys DLA Aviation Richmond, VA

+OPINION BY ADMINISTRATIVE JUDGE TUNKS ON THE GOVERNMENT'S MOTION FOR SUMMARY JUDGMENT

+The government moves for summary judgment, alleging that there are no material facts in dispute and appellant's alleged default is unexcused.
+As a result, the government asserts that it is entitled to summary judgment as a matter of law.

+STATEMENT OF FACTS FOR PURPOSES OF THE MOTION

+1. On 25 September 2013, Mr. John Vlachos, general manager of Capy, accepted Order No. SPE4A6-13-M-S227 in the amount of \$37,431.60.
+The order required Capy to supply 27 splice fairings and a first article to the Defense Logistics Agency Aviation (DLA Aviation), a field activity of the Defense Logistics Agency.
+(R4, tab 1 at 1(A), 2 of 24) The delivery date for the production quantity was 18 February 2015 (R4, tab 2 at 2 of 2).

+1 The order resulted from a Request for Quotations issued by the government on 16 August 2013 (R4, tabs 3, 4).

+2 The order required the delivery of a First Article Unit, 30 days after the production quantity.
+This obvious mistake is not alleged to be relevant to this appeal.

-Trial Attorneys DLA Aviation Richmond, VA OPINION BY ADMINISTRATIVE JUDGE TUNKS ON THE GOVERNMENTS MOTION FOR SUMMARY JUDGMENT This appeal arises from the termination for default of an order to supply parts for the A-10 aircraft to the Defense Logistics Agency Aviation (DLA Aviation or government).
-DLA Aviation moves for summary judgment, alleging that there are no material facts in dispute and that it is entitled to judgment as a matter of law on the ground of anticipatory repudiation and appellant's alleged default is unexcused.
-Capy Machine Shop, Inc., (Capy or appellant) opposes the motion.
-STATEMENT OF FACTS FOR PURPOSES OF THE MOTION - 1.
-On 9 July 2013, Mr. John Vlachos, general manager of Capy, accepted Order No. SPE4A7-13-M-D099 to provide 27 splice fairings to DLA Aviation.
-The order also required submission of one first article test for a total contract price of \$52,232.85.
-The first article delivery date was 6 January 2014.
-(R4, tab 9 at 1) - 2.
-The order incorporated FAR 52.249-8, DEFAULT (FIXED-PRICE SUPPLY AND SERVICE) (APR 1984) by reference which provides, in part, as follows: - (a)(1) The Government may, subject to paragraphs (c) and (d) of this clause, by written notice of default to the 1 The order resulted from a Request for Quotations issued by the government on 3 June 2013 (R4, tabs 3, 4).
-Contractor, terminate this contract in whole or in part if the Contractor fails to- (i) Deliver the supplies or to perform the services within the time specified in this contract or any extension; ....
+- 2. The order incorporated FAR 52.249-8, DEFAULT (FIXED-PRICE SUPPLY AND SERVICE) (APR 1984) by reference (R4, tab 1 at 23 of 24).
+The clause provides, in part, as follows: - (a)(1) The Government may, subject to paragraphs (c) and (d) of this clause, by written notice of default to the Contractor, terminate this contract in whole or in part if the Contractor fails to- - (i) Deliver the supplies or to perform the services within the time specified in this contract or any extension;

 - (c) Except for defaults of subcontractors at any tier, the Contractor shall not be liable for any excess costs if the failure to perform the contract arises from causes beyond the control and without the fault or negligence of the Contractor.
 Examples of such causes include (1) acts of God or of the public enemy, (2) acts of the Government in either its sovereign or contractual capacity, (3) fires, (4) floods, (5) epidemics, (6) quarantine restrictions, (7) strikes, (8) freight embargoes, and (9) unusually severe weather.
-In each instance the failure to perform must be beyond the control and without the fault or negligence of the Contractor. - (d) If the failure to perform is caused by the default of a subcontractor at any tier, and if the cause of the default is beyond the control of both the Contractor and subcontractor, and without the fault or negligence of either, the Contractor shall not be liable for any excess costs for failure to perform, unless the subcontracted supplies or services were obtainable from other sources in sufficient time for the Contractor to meet the required delivery schedule.
-(R4, tab 1 at 18 of 18) 3.
-On 7 November 2013, Mr. Vlachos emailed Mr. Donnie W. Graves, the contracting officer (CO), as follows: Please cancel the above contract at no cost to Capy Machine.
+In each instance the failure to perform must be beyond the control and without the fault or negligence of the Contractor. - (d) If the failure to perform is caused by the default of a subcontractor at any tier, and if the cause of the default is beyond the control of both the Contractor and subcontractor, and without the fault or negligence of either, the Contractor shall not be liable for any excess costs for failure to perform, unless the subcontracted supplies or services were obtainable from other sources in sufficient time for the Contractor to meet the required delivery schedule. - 3.
+On 7 November 2013, Mr. Vlachos emailed Mr. Donnie W. Graves, the contracting officer (CO), as follows:

+Please cancel the above contract at no cost to Capy Machine.